-Retail exposures are portfolio in large numbers of similarly managed exposures due to homogeneous characteristics.
+Retail exposures is a portfolio large in numbers and are similarly managed due to its homogeneous characteristics.
 This applies to both exposures to individuals as well as exposures to small businesses which are managed on a pooled basis.
-The exposure of a single retail facility is typically low and usually referred to as program lending/financing.
+The exposure of a single retail facility is typically low and usually referred to as program lending/ financing.

 Retail exposures covered under the A-IRB Approach include credit cards, auto loans/financing, Xpress Cash, residential mortgages, business premises loans/financing and ASB financing.
-The PDs of these exposures are typically estimated from the outputs of application scorecards for newer customers and behavioural scorecards for older customers.
-The models deployed for retail portfolio include application and behavioural scorecards or application and behavioural models, PD, LGD and EAD segmentation.
+The PDs of these exposures are typically estimated from the outputs of application scorecards for new customers and behavioural scorecards for existing customers.
+The models deployed for retail portfolio include application, behavioural, PD, LGD and EAD segmentation models.